 Iron-nickel alloys are low thermal expansion alloys with a very low expansion rate at room temperature.
-These materials have found use in modern applications which require joining of a metal to glass or ceramics and in areas that demand same thermal expansion rates for materials to be joined in order to prevent associated problems within the joint area.
+These materials have found use in modern applications that require joining of metal to glass or ceramics and in areas that demand the same thermal expansion rates for materials to be joined in order to prevent associated problems within the joint area.

 The coefficient of thermal expansion of nickel and iron is more or less the same.
 Nevertheless, adding nickel to iron can result in an alloy with a reduced coefficient of thermal expansion by an order of magnitude.